Features

 Real context engineering.
 Not a 'compact' button.

-A live XP bar segments your context by category — system, conversation, artifacts, files — against the model's actual limit.
-The Context Panel below it breaks every round into typed entries: user text, assistant text, thinking, tool calls, subagents, images, documents.
+A live context bar segments by category – system, conversation, artifacts, files – against the model's actual limit.
+The Context Panel breaks every round into typed entries: user text, assistant text, thinking, tool calls, subagents, images, documents.

 Auto-compaction triggers at 75% during long agent loops.
 Your last three user turns are protected and never auto-removed.
-Bash output is stored as artifacts and only shipped to the model when it's relevant.
+Bash output is stored as text files and requested by the model when it's relevant.

 Three Anthropic cache breakpoints — static system, history boundary, current turn — push hit rates into the 85–95% range.
 Attached files become their own cache breakpoint, so unchanged files stay cached across turns.
 Cache hit rate is visible in the dashboard so you can tune your spend.